Dynamic Neuromuscular Stabilization (DNS)

 - Poor posture – caused by sedentary work environment is a common cause.

 - Injury – An injury can cause an imbalance like a fall or contact sports.
 Or, because you have a long standing imbalance, you threw your back out while lifting a box off the floor.

 - Surgery – A guaranteed cause of an imbalance from surgical changes and pain avoidance behavior.

 - Deconditioning – This is a nice way of saying your body has gotten weak from inactivity.

 An example of faulty movement patterns causing pain:

 Hip pain – Patient suffers a grade 2 ankle sprain in college.
 She does not have it treated or it was poorly treated.
 This caused a loss in ankle dorsiflexion (bending your foot and ankle upward) and limits hip extension.
-Poor hip extension causes glute weakness and inhibition.
+Poor hip extension causes glute inhibition and then weakness.
 A hip that does not go into extension regularly, will eventually lead to hip flexor and IT band tightness.
-This chronic hip flexor tension with glute weakness can cause tendonitis, bursitis, and pelvic instability.
+This chronic hip flexor tension with glute weakness can cause tendonitis and bursitis.
 Research citation link here and here.